We earn commissions from brands listed on this site, which influences how listings are presented.

 • SBA loans

-Why We Chose Bank of America: We chose to include Bank of America in this list because it provides a wide variety of secured and unsecured loans, SBA loans, auto loans, and commercial real estate financing.
+Why We Chose to Include Bank of America in This List: We chose to include Bank of America in this list because it provides a wide variety of secured and unsecured loans, SBA loans, auto loans, and commercial real estate financing.
 Bank of America offers financing options for well-established companies yet has one of the lowest time-in-business requirements for lines of credit.

 PROS